markproy/sagemaker-workshop/lab-bring-your-own-tensorflow/README.md

 In the [setup lab](../lab-0-setup/README.md), you cloned the workshop GitHub repository.
 Navigate to the `lab-bring-your-own-tensorflow` folder in the workshop and open the provided Jupyter notebook.
 The notebook synthesizes a claims dataset and builds a logistic regression network to predict whether the claim represents a total loss.

 Follow the instructions in the notebook to complete the lab.
+You will first set a USER_PREFIX based on your name or username.
+This will provide a prefix for your training job name and endpoint name, and will facilitate later on performing the auto scaling lab.